Long-term concentration of measure and cut-off: Introduction

-Our second aim is to introduce a wider perspective on the cut-off phenomenon for the convergence to equilibrium of Markov chains.
-For a Markov chain $(X_t)$, started in a given state $X_0=x$, consider the total variation distance between the law of the process at time~$t$ and the equilibrium distribution.
+We now turn to the cut-off phenomenon.
+For a Markov chain $(X(t))$, with initial state $X(0)=x$, consider the total variation distance between the law of the process at time~$t$ and the equilibrium distribution.
 The chain is said to exhibit the cut-off phenomenon if this distance falls from near~1 to near~0 over a window of time that is much shorter than the mixing time.
-In previous work, it is assumed that the state space is finite, and the starting state $x_0$ is chosen to maximise the mixing time.
+In previous work, it is assumed that the state space is finite, and the starting state $x$ is chosen to maximise the mixing time.
 We present a version of the definition allowing for an infinite state space, and for variation of the mixing time over a region of potential initial states, with a cut-off window of width that is uniform across this region.

 Our concentration of measure inequalities, combined with coupling arguments, are well-suited to proving cut-off, and we illustrate this with two examples of independent interest.
 The first is the well-known Bernoulli-Laplace model of diffusion: there are initially $n$ red balls in one urn and $n$ black balls in another, and at each time step one ball from each urn is chosen uniformly at random and the two balls are exchanged.
-Cut-off was proved for this model by Diaconis \& Shahshahani~(1987) using algebraic techniques: we provide a probabilistic proof, recovering the optimal bounds of Diaconis and Shahshahani.
-Our second model is a continuous-time model of a disease with two types of host, each infecting the other; the disease is supported at a low level in a population by immigration of both types of infected host from outside.
+Cut-off was proved for this model in 1987 by Diaconis and Shahshahani~\cite{ds87} using algebraic techniques: we provide a probabilistic proof, essentially recovering the bound of Diaconis and Shahshahani for the upper tail of the distribution of the mixing time, while providing a sharper bound for the lower tail.

+Our second application concerns a continuous-time model of a disease with two types of host, each infecting the other; the disease is supported at a low level in a population by immigration of both types of infected host from outside.
 This example illustrates both the application of our new continuous-time concentration inequality and our new concept of cut-off, as the state space is infinite and the mixing time varies significantly depending on the initial conditions.

+In both of the sample applications above, the chain we examine is contractive in Wasserstein distance, and variants of the results we obtain could also be obtained from concentration inequalities in earlier work.
+We also present a third application which uses the full power of our new continuous-time inequality; this treats the supermarket model, a well-known queueing system, with a certain range of parameter values.
+In this example, we utilise facts about the equilibrium distribution from a paper of Brightwell, Fairthorne and Luczak~\cite{BFL}, alongside our long-term concentration result, to show tight concentration in equilibrium of the number of empty queues.